nfriend/globe/README.md

 ## Usage

-To use this map, link to https://world-map.nathanfriend.io with any of the URL query parameters in the table below.
-Note that all query parameter keys must be lowercase (e.g. `us_color`, _not_ `US_color`).
+To use this map, link to https://world-map.nathanfriend.io with any of the URL hash parameters in the table below.
+Note that all hash parameter keys must be lowercase (e.g. `us_color`, _not_ `US_color`).

 There are two main ways to color the map: